hphelion/docs.hpcloud.com/apispecs/c1.1/devex/messaging/private/messaging-api.md

 ---
 layout: page
-permalink: /api/devex/messaging/subscribe/
+permalink: /api/devex/messaging/
-title: Message Subscribe API
+title: HP Cloud Management Console Messaging API
-description: "Management Console Message Subscribe API documentation."
+description: "Management Console Messaging API documentation."
-keywords: "Messaging, MessageHub"
+keywords: "Messaging, MessagePub, MessageHub"
-product: devex_messaging
+product: devex-messaging
 private: true
 ---

-# 1. Overview
+# Management Console Messaging API Overview

+The Management Console Messaging API is a lightweight messaging platform for the exchange of messages between the

+ that allows for messaging targeted at both the Network Operations Center (NOC) and the Support group to initiate messages to HPCS clients and HP Cloud Admin users.
+These messages will target Management Console users via the web UI.

 The HP Cloud Message Hub is a lightweight message subscription platform that allows the Network Operations Center (NOC) and the Support group to retrieve archived messaging data.

-The first iteration is essentially a prototype that supports archive retrieval for the following message types:

-- Private Platform Alerts
-- Public Platform Alerts
-- Private Platform Status
-- Public Platform Status

 ## 1.1 API Maturity Level